rnuqali/Arduino-Smart-Dustbin-aq/README.md

    - The soil moisture sensor measures the moisture level to classify waste as wet or dry.
 3. *Sorting Module*:
    - The servo motor moves the waste into the corresponding compartment.
-4. *Monitoring Module*:
-   - Logs sensor and motor statuses for troubleshooting and maintenance.